Nenkai/OpenAdhoc/README.md

 ### Things that should be preserved, or recommended to have
 * All code of any kind should be present in the scripts.
 * Comments are not needed but appreciated.

-## Glossary
-* adc - Adhoc Compiled Script
-* Adhoc - Proprietary scripting language for Gran Turismo.
-Can also refer to bytecode when compiled from pure Adhoc or Swift (GT7).
-Not to be confused with PSP Ad hoc
-* Branch - Build type of the game.
-For GT6 it normally is `gt6`, but it can also be `runviewer`.
-* GPB - An image/resource container for all the assets a project or root uses.
-* MWidget - UI Layout definition for a root.
-* MProject - UI Layout definition for a project, generally many MWidgets combined into one MProject.
-* MPackage - A compressed container for splitted `adc` and `mproject/mwidget` files.
-* Project - A group of menus.
-* Root - A single menu.
-* Runviewer - Name of the debug menu.
-* TinyWeb - Web Server that GT6 and beyond can host which can be used to host pages for external access, or for executing Web Modules.
-* Web Module - An adhoc script which returns a web response.

 ## 📖 History
 * August 2020 - Initial breakthrough in Adhoc, dissasembler built based on reverse-engineering